Argentina debt holdouts seek to broaden scope of court injunction

 "Mr. Kicillof likes to brag that the recent BONAR 24 offering was international.
 We agree.
 That makes those bonds subject to our pari passu covenant.
 The hedge funds that piled into these richly priced bonds did so with eyes wide open," said Brodsky.

-Argentina's economy ministry contended that the bonds were "domestic debt" that had "nothing to do with Judge Griesa's jurisdiction".

-NML Capital, another lead holdout creditor, filed a similar motion to Aurelius saying that Argentina still refuses to negotiate a settlement.
+NML Capital, another lead holdout creditor, filed a similar motion saying that Argentina still refuses to negotiate a settlement even after the expiration of the so-called RUFO clause (Rights Upon Future Offers), which Buenos Aires claimed limited their ability to offer better terms to holdouts than what was agreed with other bondholders.

-"By now, it is clear that the Republic is engaged in a systematic effort to evade U.S. court orders indefinitely," an NML spokesman said in a statement emailed to media.
+"By now, it is clear that the Republic is engaged in a systematic effort to evade U.S. court orders indefinitely," and that holdouts deserve additional relief, an NML spokesman said in a statement emailed to media.

 "NML will continue to enforce its rights against the Republic and any third party that assists the Republic in its violations."